KNIME logo

 The Tonality Checker tool evaluates text against an internal style guide.

-The Tonality Checker accesses the KNIME Hub where it finds our corporate style guidelines in a spreadsheet.
+The Tonality Checker accesses the KNIME Hub, where it finds our corporate style guidelines in a spreadsheet.
 The workflow connects with an LLM and asks it to check the content against the guidelines in the spreadsheet.
-The LLM outputs a list of issues.
+It then takes the results from the Terminology checker tool, uses an LLM to produce a list of the guideline and terminology issues.
+It summarizes the issues and suggests improvements, and then sends this to a Send Email tool.

 The KNIME workflow behind the Tonality Checker tool

-The KNIME workflow behind the Compliance Checker AI workflow
+The KNIME workflow behind the Send Email tool

-The KNIME workflow behind the Compliance Checker AI workflow
+The KNIME workflow behind the Send Email tool

 The agent sends compliance results and improvements by email